-This brand new trip by steam train offers an opportunity for passengers from the Greater Manchester and Sheffield areas to visit the seaside town of Scarborough.
+* AMENDED ROUTE AND APPROXIMATE TIMINGS SHOWN.
+This exciting trip by steam train offers an opportunity for passengers from the Greater Manchester and Sheffield areas to visit the historic city of York or the seaside town of Scarborough.

-Our train leaves Manchester Piccadilly, hauled by steam locomotive No. 45690 Leander, and heads for Romiley, where we stop to pick up more passengers.
+Our train leaves Manchester Victoria, hauled by steam locomotive No. 45690 Leander, and heads for Romiley, where we stop to pick up more passengers.
 We join the former Midland Railway line across the Peak District and pass through Cowburn Tunnel into the beautiful Vale of Edale.
-We stop again at Hathersage, for more passengers, before passing through the 3½-mile long Totley Tunnel and arrive at Sheffield, our final stop for passengers.
-We then travel north-eastwards to Doncaster and on to Goole where we cross the River Ouse on a railway swing bridge.
-We head east along the north bank of the River Humber, with fine views over the Estuary, before passing under the Humber Bridge and approaching Hull.
-At Anlaby Junction, we diverge from the line that leads into Hull station and join the Yorkshire Coast Line.
+We stop again at Hathersage, a charming village associated with Robin Hood and the Eyre family of Bronte fame, for more passengers.
+This route is spectacularly scenic and emcompasses a number of long tunnels, including the passing through the 3½-mile long Totley Tunnel, first opened in 1892, before arrival at Sheffield, our final pick up station.

-Our train leaves Scarborough, hauled by our steam locomotive, for the return journey to Manchester.
+Our train leaves Scarborough around 4pm, hauled by our steam locomotive, for the return journey to Manchester.
 We travel westwards through Malton and Castle Howard to York.
 At Milford Loop we say farewell to our steam locomotive and continue our journey home diesel hauled.
 We stop at the same stations as on the outward journey, to set down passengers.
+Please note that passengers from Hathersage will return there by service train from Sheffield as there is no stop at Hathersage on the return journey.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.